aws-samples/aws-modernization-with-immuta/pipeline/webhosting/README.md

 ```
 ### DO NOT FORGET TO CHANGE THE STACK NAME
 aws cloudformation create-stack --stack-name MY-Workshop --template-body file://cloudfront-s3-website.yaml --enable-termination-protection

+### For Immuta website the command will be following:
+aws cloudformation create-stack --stack-name immuta-dg-workshop --template-body file://cloudfront-s3-website.yaml --enable-termination-protection
 ```

 ### 2. Edit and deploy the pipeline in pipeline.yaml.